 Under Swiss law, we are entitled to carry forward losses we incur for a period of seven years and we can offset future profits, if any, against such losses.
-As of December 31, 2016, we reported tax loss carry forwards from inception through 2015 for purposes of Swiss federal direct taxes in the aggregate amount of CHF 22.0 million.
-Due to the accepted mixed company status (the tax ruling with respect to the mixed company status was accepted in February 2017 with retroactive effect as from 2013/2014) the tax losses available to offset future income at cantonal level amount to CHF 4.1 million.
+As of December 31, 2017, we reported tax loss carry forwards from inception through 2017 for purposes of Swiss federal direct taxes in the aggregate amount of CHF 103.1 million (including the loss incurred in 2017).
+As we have moved our legal seat from the Canton of Basel-Stadt to the Canton of Zug mid of 2017, it will be the Canton of Zug, which is in charge for assessing our tax return including our carry forward losses (to be noted that there will be a pro-rata allocation between the Canton of Basel-Stadt and Zug for capital tax purposes in 2017).
+No ruling regarding taxation as a mixed company has been filed with the Zug tax authorities; however, based on the practice of the Canton of Zug, we can apply for taxation as a mixed company in the tax return as long as the respective law is in force and we fulfill the respective criteria.
+According to the practice of the Canton of Zug and deviating from the tax rules of the Canton of Basel-Stadt a mixed company profit allocation is only performed once the company is profit making.
+Therefore, the tax loss carry forwards at cantonal level are the same as at federal level and therefore amount to some CHF 103.1 million in aggregate as of December 31.
+2017.
+It is to be noted in this regard that tax losses are only finally assessed by the tax authorities when offset with taxable profit (which will not be the case as long we are loss making).
 If not used, these tax losses will expire seven years after the year in which they occurred.
 Due to our limited income, there is a high risk that the tax loss carry forwards will expire partly or entirely.
-For 2016, the tax return has - in accordance with Swiss tax law - not yet been filed.
-Therefore, for 2016 the loss carried forward will only be claimed with filing of the tax return for the tax year 2016.
+For 2017, the tax return has - in accordance with Swiss tax law - not yet been filed.
+Therefore, for 2017 the loss carried forward will only be claimed with filing of the tax return for the tax year 2017.